 There are also rich chocolate truffles, strawberry shortcakes, and pretty little scones flavoured with Sakura blossoms.

 A selection of teas includes a Sakura tea which is green tea infused with cherry blossoms.
 Other beverage offerings include freshly brewed premium Saro and Mariage Frères teas, fresh illy coffee, or champagne and prosecco.

-This is a lovely way to spend an afternoon with friends or have a stylish business meeting if you want a different type of afternoon tea experience in contemporary chic surroundings.
+This is a lovely way to spend an afternoon get together with friends, take a girlfriend to a pretty birthday treat, or have a stylish business meeting if you want a different type of afternoon tea experience in contemporary chic surroundings.